tuxor1337/dictzip.js/README.md

 dictzip.js
 ==========

-JavaScript API for handling dictzip compressed files effectively, i.e. it does not uncompress and load into memory the whole data blob, but instead provides an interface for (asynchronous) random access to the compressed data.
+JavaScript library for handling dictzip compressed files effectively, i.e. it does not uncompress and load into memory the whole data blob, but instead provides an interface for (asynchronous) random access to the compressed data.